soos-io/kb-docs/DAST/AzureDevOps.md

 ---

 ## Reference
-* To see the full list of available parameters go to [SOOS DAST Scan Parameters](https://github.com/soos-io/soos-dast#parameters)
+* To see the full list of available parameters go to [SOOS Azure DevOps Scan Parameters](https://github.com/soos-io/soos-azure-devops-task#parameters).